Concept | Data lineage#

 • The base column for the lineage, highlighted in blue.

-You can double-click on the dataset name, project name, zone name, or recipe icon to open them in another tab.
+Double-click on the dataset name, project name, zone name, or recipe icon to open them in another tab.

-Dataset boxes show the dataset name, project, and flow zone.
+Dataset boxes show the dataset name, project, and Flow zone.

 • Grey lines that connect datasets, with recipes shown in the middle.